 The green card interview

-The last step in the process is an interview with a USCIS officer who will determine that the marriage is not fraudulent.
+The last step in the process is a green card interview with a USCIS officer who will determine that the marriage is not fraudulent.
 The officer will likely ask questions about the couple’s relationship, aspects of their daily life, and any future plans that the couple might have.
 The foreign spouse can expect to receive his or her green card after a successful interview.

 Your best step for obtaining the green card can be working with an immigration attorney who will guide you through the process and make sure all your paperwork is completed accurately and in a timely manner.
 The attorney can also prepare you for the green card interview.